sh3rqxs/plant-buddy/tutorial.md

 Also, you may have noticed a `node_modules/` folder and a `package-lock.json` file were automatically generated too.
 These store Electron and all its dependencies.
 They update on their own as your project grows, so just leave them be!

 ### Creating Your Project Files
-Now let's create the project files we'll be working with.
-You can do this by right-clicking inside the VS Code file explorer on the left and selecting **New File**:
+Now let's create the project files we'll be working with 📁:

 - `main.js` to control the app window and talk to your operating system.
 - `index.html` to render the application.